PowerPowder/CCNA-notes/chapter5.md

 # Chapter 5

-three primary features of LAN switches: make decisins to forward/filter frames learn mac addresses
+Primary features of LAN switches:
+* make decisions to forward or filter frames
+* learn mac addresses
-STP
+* implement and maintain STP

 **switches act like a host in regards to IP - needs a default gateway**

-do switches fload unknown multicast frames?
+do switches flood unknown multicast frames? yes

-does the default gateway need to be manually configured on a switch?
+does the default gateway need to be manually configured on a switch? yes?

-does a switch send out the same unicast frame to all ports that have the same destination mac address?
+does a switch send out the same unicast frame to all ports that have the same destination mac address? no

+switches autonegotiate 10/100, 10/100/1000 interfaces by default.

 ## Terms
 * **Broadcast frame**: frame sent to FFFF.FFFF.FFFF, deliver to all hosts on LAN